cloudfoundry-community-attic/traveling-cf-admin/README.md

 Dependencies
 ------------

-The goal of traveling-bosh is to have very few dependencies. `curl` is the only dependency for the simple installation process; and for `bosh bootstrap deploy` command.
+The goal of traveling-cf-admin is to have very few dependencies. `curl` is the only dependency for the simple installation process; and for `bosh bootstrap deploy` command.

-Some use cases of BOSH itself might require/desire `git` CLI to be installed too.

 For Linux: